xvik/dropwizard-guicey/src/doc/docs/extras/bom.md

 ## Dependencies override

-You may override BOM version for any dependency by simply specifying exact version in dependecy declaration section.
+You may override BOM version for any dependency by simply specifying exact version in dependency declaration section.

 If you want to use newer version (then provided by guicey BOM) of dropwizard or guice then import also their BOMs directly: